AGRF in Research

 benefit our organisation and clients.
 If you would like to get in touch about how to

-partner with us, you can contact our Partnerships Manager - John Lai, or read more
+partner with us, you can contact our Partnerships Manager - Mark Crowe, or read more

 at agrf.org.au/innovative-technologies.